AVEVA/OMF-Docs/documentation/types/type-properties-and-formats.md

 If `type` is used, the format of the type may be set using the `format` keyword, as described in the \'Supported Formats\' table below.
 This allows for the creation of timestamps, dictionaries, and bit length-specific numeric properties.
+If a `type` of `array` is used, the type of objects in the array is described using the required `items` keyword.

 If `reftypeid` is used, set the value to the `id` of a previously defined Type.
 If the referenced type is an `enum` then it defines the allowed set of data values for this property.
 If the referenced type is a `static` or `dynamic` Type, then the properties of that Type are included as child properties of this property.

 ### Supported Formats